Yash-kurosaki/Yash-kurosaki/README.md

 - 💞️ I’m looking to collaborate on open-source projects or coding challenges.
 - 📫 How to reach me: chauhanyash20006@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: As an overthinker, I often come up with multiple solutions to a single problem.
+- ⚡ Fun fact: As an overthinker, I often come up with multiple solutions to a single problem and give the worst one .

 <!---
 Yash-kurosaki/Yash-kurosaki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.